googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker102/_index.md

 The `QueryPools` helper from the `matchfunction` library already provides the ability to query Tickets for all the Pools in the MatchProfile.
 Also, the basic Matchmaker implementation already picks players from each Pool into the Match - hence just by the MatchProfile having one Pool per role, the existing MatchFunction will generate Match proposals with Tickets of each role.

-Although no changes are needed to the core matchmaking logic, you may add some logging or tweak the number of players from each role in a team etc., to observe change in matchmaking behavior.
+Although no changes are needed to the core matchmaking logic, you may add some logging or tweak the number of players from each role in a team, etc., to observe the change in matchmaking behavior.

 ## Build, Deploy, Run